Privacy Notices - Paediatric therapies Privacy Notice

 Swindon Borough Council provides a range of community health, social care and early help services such as family centres and the youth engagement service, as well as education support services.
 This in an integrated children’s service and is named children, families and community health services.

 This service holds information on paper and on an electronic database about your family if you are referred to us and if you go on to receive a service.
-Once your information is on the database, other professionals within Swindon Borough Council's children, families and community health services will be able to see which services you are involved with and any relevant case information.
+Other professionals within Swindon Borough Council's children, families and community health services will be able to see which services you are involved with and any relevant case information.
 Staff need this information so they can give the best advice possible and offer support.

-Individual case information will be shared with our partner agencies to provide the right care for your child, this may include their GP, Medical and educational professionals involved in their care, their educational setting, their named social worker, SENAT if you have applied for an Educational health Care Plan.
+Individual case information will be shared with our partner agencies to provide the right care for your child.
+This may include their GP, medical and educational professionals involved in their care, their educational setting.
+It may also include their named social worker, SENAT if you have applied for an Educational Health Care Plan.

 If there is a potential risk of significant harm to a person.
 Relevant information will also be shared with partners at contact stage through our MASH (multi agency safeguarding hub) which is operated by Swindon Borough Council.